-MI Inflation Gauge MoM in Australia decreased to 0.20 percent in January from 1 percent in December of 2025.
+MI Inflation Gauge MoM in Australia decreased to -0.20 percent in February from 0.20 percent in January of 2026.
 MI Inflation Gauge MoM in Australia averaged 0.23 percent from 2002 until 2026, reaching an all time high of 1.20 percent in July of 2022 and a record low of -1.20 percent in May of 2020.
 This page includes a chart with historical data for Australia MI Inflation Gauge MoM.
-Australia Melbourne Institute Inflation Gauge MoM - data, historical chart, forecasts and calendar of releases - was last updated on February of 2026.
+Australia Melbourne Institute Inflation Gauge MoM - data, historical chart, forecasts and calendar of releases - was last updated on March of 2026.

-MI Inflation Gauge MoM in Australia decreased to 0.20 percent in January from 1 percent in December of 2025.
+MI Inflation Gauge MoM in Australia decreased to -0.20 percent in February from 0.20 percent in January of 2026.
 MI Inflation Gauge MoM in Australia is expected to be 0.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Australia Melbourne Institute Inflation Gauge MoM is projected to trend around 0.30 percent in 2027, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast